kernm/Raspberry_Pi4-B_Assembler/README.md

 # Raspberry_Pi4-B_Assembler
 How to code Bare Metal with Assembly language

+## Where the magic is happening
+Everything you need to know or change is is the "./blink_sos/boot.S" file.

 ## GPIO Pin
 In this example I use GPIO-Pin: 24